 Descriptive analyses of baseline characteristics of ABRYSVO-exposed and matched unexposed pregnancies will be performed, overall and among those individuals identified with an immunocompromising condition.
+The mean follow-up time for all eligible pregnancies/infants will be summarized.
 Separate analyses will be conducted among all eligible pregnancies (live birth and non-live birth) and among live birth pregnancies linked to an infant.